Paisa Tours: Guide to Medellin and Colombia

 Canaveral & Eastern Park Tayrona

-Arrecifes & Cabo San Juan (Eastern Park Tayrona)
+Arrecifes (Eastern Park Tayrona)

-A further 45 minutes walk west of Arrecifes is Cabo San Juan - another campsite and restaurant is present.
-The campsite here is poorly managed, and the restaurant food rather dubious, though this is one of the cheapest accommodation options in the Park.
-The campsite at Cabo San Juan has one of the most beautiful settings of all accommodation options in Park Tayrona.
-Further West still one finds Park Tayrona's finest (empty) beaches - just follow the paths westwards to find 3 fantastic beaches.
+Further West from Cabo San Juan one finds Park Tayrona's finest (empty) beaches - just follow the paths westwards to find 3 fantastic beaches.
 The last beach one can walk to is a nudist beach.
 Alternatively, as one leaves the campsite in the direction back to Canaveral (ie. East), follow the path immediately on the left as you exit the campsite, to find a tiny bay and beach a short walk away.
 Keep walking round the coast another five minutes and you'll find yourself at La Piscina beach - the largest, and most empty part of this beach, which is only accessible by this route.
+See the map (with guide) of Park Tayrona on the right for more information.

 Western Park Tayrona